-The Discharger is authorized to discharge subject to WDRs in this Order at the discharge location described in Table 2 of this Order.
+- B. The Discharger is regulated pursuant to National Pollutant Discharge Elimination System (NPDES) Permit No. CA0037851.
+The Discharger was previously subject to Order No. R2-2015-0021 (previous order).
+The Discharger filed a Report of Waste Discharge and submitted an application for reissuance of its Waste Discharge Requirements (WDRs) and NPDES permit on October 1, 2019. - The Discharger is authorized to discharge subject to the WDRs in this Order at the discharge locations described in Table 2 of this Order.
 Regulations in 40 C.F.R. section 122.46 limit the duration of NPDES permits to a fixed term not to exceed five years.
 Accordingly, Table 3 of this Order limits the effective period for the discharge authorization.
 Pursuant to California Code of Regulations, title 23, section 2235.4, the terms and conditions of an expired permit are automatically continued pending reissuance of the permit if the Discharger complies with all requirements for continuation of expired permits.
-(See 40 C.F.R § 122.6[d].)

-- C. Order No. R2-2016-0008 amended the previous order to provide for an alternate monitoring program and remains in effect with this Order.
+(See 40 C.F.R § 122.6[d].) - C. Order No. R2-2016-0008 amended the previous order to provide for an alternate monitoring program and remains in effect with this Order.
 The discharge is also regulated under NPDES Permit Nos.
-CA0038849 and CA0038873, which establish requirements on mercury and polychlorinated biphenyls (PCBs) and nutrients from wastewater discharges to San Francisco Bay.
+CA0038849 and CA0038873, which establish requirements on mercury and polychlorinated biphenyls (PCBs), and nutrients from wastewater discharges to San Francisco Bay.
 This Order does not affect those permits. - D. When applicable, State law requires dischargers to file a petition with the State Water Resources Control Board (State Water Board), Division of Water Rights, and receive approval for any change in the point of discharge, place of use, or purpose of use of treated wastewater that decreases the flow in any portion of a watercourse.
 The State Water Board retains separate jurisdictional authority to enforce such requirements under Water Code section 1211.
 This is not an NPDES permit requirement.